 Bring your raw files home to experiment with Lightroom or Photoshop development techniques.
 We will get back together at ArtWorks June 14th from 7 to 9 pm to discuss your post-processed images and share ideas.

 What to bring: The gear suggested for successful shoots!

 Prerequisites: Attendance at one of the Successful Milky Way Photo Shoots seminars

 Cost: $125 (no materials fee)

 Get more excitement in your photos by exercising creative control of composition and light.
 Become more aware of what will draw the viewer in.
-Avoid distractions, tailor backgrounds, place your subject to grab attention, chose the right lens.
-Discover that moving a few feet may make a big difference.
+Avoid distractions or clutter, tailor backgrounds, place your subject to grab attention.
+Chose the right lens.
+Discover how moving a few feet may make a big difference.

 High impact requires effective communication with your viewer at both conscious and subconscious levels.
 Subconscious is most important because its where the emotional connection happens, where the oohs, aahs and giggles come from.

 Finding the right light is essential to great images.
-Learn what light to look for, then try shooting from a different angle, perhaps at another time of day, or adding flash in a flattering way.
+Learn what light to look for, then get it by shooting from a different angle, perhaps at another time of day, or adding flash in a flattering way.

 What to bring: Classes will have some hands on time so please bring your camera and its user manual.
 Camera can be a smartphone, point-and-shoot, DSLR or mirrorless; composition is universal.